 Once your workstation is prepared with the proper equipment and position we need to address how your body fits into that system.
 There are several body parts in particular that can be leveraged to take stress off of you back and reduce pain while working long hours at a desk job.

 Thinking of the body as a chain linked together by muscles, tendons, ligaments, and joints if there is one area out of position, weak, or tight there can be effects above and below that part of the body manifesting in a variety of ways.

-Starting at the top both head and neck position are very important.
+Starting at the top both head and neck position is very important.
 It is common for those who work at a desk to lean forward while looking at the screen.
 Keeping your “chin tucked” and relying on your eyes to scan the desktop screen will reduce the stress on the neck muscles.